The methods documented here are to be used together with

 See examples.

-For models with dynamic covariates, the time point of the first purchase (first.transaction
+For models with dynamic covariates, the time point of the first purchase (first.transaction) is

 additionally required because the exact covariates that are active during the prediction period have